 Take the Amtrak to the California State Railroad Museum in Sacramento, just a block away from the Old Town stop, you'll find trains, refurbished cars, an elaborate model railway and a room with a whopping EIGHT train tables.
 For an additional fee, you can also take a ride along the Sacramento River on weekends during the Summer.
 Children 5 and under ride free.

 125 I Street

 Western Railway Museum

 Chug on out to Solano County to check out the dozens of railcars, engines and trolleys housed in this one-of-a-kind museum.
-The kids can climb on many of the cars in the giant sheds out back.
-Once they’ve burned off some of that pent up energy from the car ride, hop aboard one of the trains or streetcars for a ride around the hills.
-The trains leave every 90 minutes, streetcars every half-hour.
-Be sure to check out their calendar for special events around Halloween and Christmas.
+Kidods can climb on cars in the giant sheds out back and hop aboard one of the trains or streetcars for a ride around the hills.
+Be sure to check out their calendar for their Halloween and Christmas events.

 5848 State Highway 12